miketsikis/JavaScript1/README.md

-> If you are following the HackYourFuture curriculum we recommend you to start with module 1: [HTML/CSS/GIT](https://github.com/HackYourFuture/HTML-CSS).
-To get a complete overview of the HackYourFuture curriculum first, click [here](https://github.com/HackYourFuture/curriculum).
+> If you are following the curriculum we recommend you to start with module 1: [HTML/CSS/GIT](https://github.com/SocialHackersCodeSchool/HTML-CSS).
+To get a complete overview, click [here](https://github.com/SocialHackersCodeSchool/curriculum).

 > Please help us improve and share your feedback!
 If you find better tutorials
-> or links, please share them by [opening a pull request](https://github.com/HackYourFuture/JavaScript1/pulls).
+> or links, please share them by [opening a pull request](https://github.com/SocialHackersCodeSchool/JavaScript1/pulls).

 # Module #2 - JavaScript 1: Programming Basics (Frontend)